DCN-project/nibble-sim/README.md

 ```bash
 docker run -it --rm --name nib-sim-test nibble-sim-docker
 ```
+The `nibble_sim.py` script is executed immediately.

-3. Attach a shell to the container and execute:
+3. Attach more shells to the container and execute:

 ```bash
 python3 nibble_sim.py
 ```

+> Note: You would need to connect your host system's X11 server with the container to visualize the network.

 Click [here](./docs/Home.md) to view at our documentation and notes.